dlsrks0631/dlsrks0631.github.io/content/en/skills/html/index.md

   - Markdown
 ---

-HTML 페이지를 설계하고 Thymeleaf 템플릿 문법을 이용해서 데이터를 원하는 위치에 넣을 수 있습니다.
+I can develop HTML and insert data with Thymeleaf languages.

 <!--more-->